grammati/vagrant-centos-oracle/00README.md

 [the Oracle site](http://www.oracle.com/technetwork/products/express-edition/downloads/index.html)
 after accepting the license terms.
 Copy it into the oracle directory within this project.

+- cd into the cloned repo and `vagrant up`.

 - Create your standard users (if there's some consensus, we could automate the *standard* standard users.